octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 Even if node "_C_" *validated all of its blocks again* as shown in fig. 9, the final hash (_0004de..._) is still different from the other nodes (_000969..._).
 There is no way to change the data of a block while preserving the same final hash as the rest of the network.
 The incorrect blockchain no longer corresponds to the majority of the other nodes.
 This block will become orphan, and will not be integrated into the general ledger.

 ![](../../static/img/blockchain-basics/invalid_node_remined.svg)
-<small className="figure">FIGURE 9: Even if _C_ re-mines all its block following his modification, the hash of the latest block still does not match the rest of the network.</small> //TODO Je pense qu'il faudrait mettre en valeur le hash qui diffère dans la fig. 9
+<small className="figure">FIGURE 9: Even if _C_ re-mines all its block following its modification, the hash of the latest block still does not match the rest of the network.</small>

 The only known way to corrupt Proof-of-Work is through the infamous "51% attack" [[8]](/blockchain-basics/proof-of-work#references) which consists, for a pirate, in obtaining more than 50% of the world's mining power, allowing him to rewrite the history (the technical details are explained [here](https://hackernoon.com/ethereum-classic-attacked-how-does-the-51-attack-occur-a5f3fa5d852e)).